Eight school library ideas that will help you jazz up your media center all year round!

 8. Create a Makerspace

 The number one way to get teachers and students excited about the school library is to get them involved in making the space.
-We think this LOGO display is fun, creative, and engaging!
+We think this LEGO display is fun, creative, and engaging!

 Found on Matthew Arend.